 Take the packaging off the turkey – your turkey will come with a variety of packaging.
 Remove the wrapper and leg ties.
 Make sure you remove the plastic pop up cooking tab, giblets, and the neck.
 You can save the giblets and neck to make broth.

-Cooking the turkey – Preheat the oil to 400 degrees or the proper temperature as mentioned by the manufacturer.
+Cooking the turkey – Preheat the oil to 400°F or the proper temperature as mentioned by the manufacturer.
 The bird will need to cook about 3 to 4 minutes a pound.
 Cook all dark meat to an internal temperature of 175° F to 180° F, and all white meat to an internal temperature of 165° F to 170° F.

-Ideas for Marinade
+Ideas for marinade

 You don’t need to buy an expensive marinade for your deep-fried turkey, you can make one from scratch that is as good if not better than any you can purchase from a bottle.
 Ideally, you should inject your turkey a few hours before you are going to prepare the bird.